TiarkRompf/lms-clean/doc/lms_code_walk.md

 Lightweight Modular Staging (LMS) is a generative programming tool achieving the programming paradigm called multi-stage programming (staging).
 LMS_clean is a remake of the LMS project, aiming at a more flexible design and extension with better support for LMS IR transformation and optimization.
-This documentation is a code-walk of the LMS_clean repo, hoping to explain the implementation (in high-level or in details) to people who are interested in learning and using LMS.
+This documentation is a code-walk of the LMS_clean repo, hoping to explain the implementation (at high-level or in detail) to people who are interested in learning and using LMS.
-This is different from a tutorial since it will dive into the core implementation of LMS and offers more insights than simply how to use LMS.
+This is different from a tutorial since it will dive into the core implementation of LMS and offer more insights than simply how to use LMS.

 ## Introduction

 Multi-Stage Programming (or staging) is a programming language concept that allows various parts of the programs to run in different stages.
-It allows users to code with high-level abstractions (trait, classes, higher-order functions), but still gain highly-efficient code after the abstractions are executed (staged away).
-This offers both high productivity and high performance of the target program, thus the slogan "abstract without regret".
+It allows users to code with high-level abstractions (trait, classes, higher-order functions), but still gain highly efficient code after the abstractions are executed (staged away).
+This offers both high productivity and high performance of the target program.
+Thus the slogan "abstract without regret".

 Lightweight Modular Staging (LMS) is a staging tool built in Scala.
 In LMS, type information is used to distinguish the evaluation stages (i.e., All Rep[T] typed values and expressions are in code generation for the next stage).
 Simply speaking, LMS is a compiler.
 However, LMS does not have a lexer or a parser to transform the input program into intermediate representations (IR).
 Instead, the IR is generated via executing the input program.
 All the Rep[T] typed expressions in the input program evaluate to LMS IR.
 This can be considered as the LMS frontend.
-Then the LMS backend compiles the LMS IR to target programs.
+Then, the LMS backend compiles the LMS IR to target programs.

 ## Overview

-The basic components of LMS support includes:
+The basic components of LMS support include:
 1. LMS IR: defining how the core LMS IR looks like.
 2. CodeGen: defining how to generate code in the target language.
 3. FrontEnd: defining how to construct the LMS IR nicely.